1xxXxXxx4/blog-kubernetes/README.md

 ### db-backups
 ### monitoring
 ### resources managment
-### update php/nginx image with custom php code with some kind of portal like blog structures
+### update php/nginx image with custom php code with some kind of portal structures v.0.1